Joshua J. Mark

 Liu-Bang then proclaimed himself emperor, founding the Han Dynasty which would rule China from 202 BCE to 220 CE.
 He was known as the Emperor Gaozu and governed with his wife, the Empress Lu-Zhi.
 In time, he became suspicious of his old allies Peng Yue and Han Xin and had them both executed, under the pretext of spreading sedition, in 196 BCE.
 To divert blame from himself, he had the order come from Lu-Zhi.

 The battle is among the most famous in Chinese history and the merits of the two antagonists, as well as their faults, are still debated.
 The story of Xiang-Yu and Yuji is the subject of the 1993 CE novel Farewell My Concubine by Lilian Lee, and the 1993 CE film by Chen Kaige of the same name, and has also been adapted as a popular opera.
-A feature film on the Chu-Han Contention, The Last Supper, written and directed by Chuan Lu, was released in 2012 CE, depicting the battle and the story of Xiang-Yu and Yuji.
+In 2011 CE the film Hong Men Yan, directed by Daniel Lee, was released (referencing the Feast of Hong Gate) based on the Chu-Han Contention and the Battle of Gaixia (the film's title in English is White Vengeance which has nothing to do with the Chinese title).
+Another feature film, The Last Supper, written and directed by Chuan Lu, was released in 2012 CE, depicting the battle and the story of Xiang-Yu and Yuji.
 The Tomb of the Concubine, Consort Yu’s grave, is a highly regarded tourist attraction nine miles (15 km) east of modern Suzhou City in Lingbi County.
 The Chinese phrase, “surrounded by Chu songs” is derived from the Battle of Gaixia and refers to anyone in a hopeless situation.

 221 BCE - 206 BCE